Maximizing CNN Accelerator Efficiency Through Resource Partitioning: CNN Background

 \section{CNN Background}

-In typical object recognition examples (e.g.,~\cite{krizhevsky2012imagenet,simonyan2014very}), a CNN passes images through a number of convolutional layers, which convolve the input (an array of two-dimensional matrices called feature maps) with an array of two-dimensional filters, whose values (called weights) were previously learned using an algorithm such as back-propagation.
-Non-linear layers, which typically perform computations such as subsampling or activation functions, interleave convolutional layers.
+In typical object recognition examples (e.g.,~\cite{krizhevsky2012imagenet,simonyan2014very}), a CNN passes images through a number of convolutional layers, which convolve the input (an array of two-dimensional matrices called feature maps) with an array of two-dimensional filters, whose values, called weights, were previously learned using an algorithm such as back-propagation.
+Non-linear layers, which typically perform computations such as sub-sampling or activation functions, interleave convolutional layers.
 In the end, the network includes one or more fully-connected layers, each of which performs a number of dot-products across its entire input.
-Figure~\ref{fig:alexnet} provides an example of AlexNet~\cite{krizhevsky2012imagenet}, which contains 5 stages of paired convolutional layers (e.g. 1a and 1b), followed by three stages of fully-connected layers (FC1--FC3).
+Figure~\ref{fig:alexnet} shows AlexNet~\cite{krizhevsky2012imagenet}, which contains five stages of paired convolutional layers (e.g., 1a and 1b), followed by three stages of fully-connected layers (FC1--FC3).
 In this figure, the small non-linear layers are omitted.
-As in prior work~\cite{zhang2015optimizing}, we focus on the convolutional layers of the network and assume all data are single-precision floating point.
+As in prior work~\cite{zhang2015optimizing}, we focus on the convolutional layers of the network, because they are the most compute intensive layers.

-Figure~\ref{fig:conv_layer} illustrates a convolutional layer and Listing~\ref{list:nested-loop} presents the pseudo-code to compute it.
-Each layer takes as input a set of $N$ input feature maps and convolves them with the filters.
-There are $M$ sets of filters; by convolving one set of $N$ filters ($N\times K\times K$ weights) with the input feature maps, one of the $M$ output feature maps is obtained.\footnote{The convolution can use a stride $S$, where each step shifts the region by $S$.} For example, the blue point in the lowest output feature map in Figure~\ref{fig:conv_layer} is computed by taking the dot-product of the blue weights with the portion of the input feature maps shaded blue.
-By sliding this blue shaded region around the input feature maps, we can fill in all of the points on this output feature map.
-By repeating this process with each of the $M$ sets of filters, we compute each of the $M$ output feature maps.
-Each output feature map also has a bias value associated with it that is added to every pixel.
-We omit bias in the figure for simplicity.
+Figure~\ref{fig:conv_layer} illustrates a convolutional layer and Listing~\ref{list:nested-loop} presents the pseudo code to compute it.
+To simplify presentation, we omit biases.
+Each layer takes as input $N$ input feature maps and convolves them with the filters.
+There are $M$ sets of filters; by convolving one set of $N$ filters ($N\times K\times K$ weights) with the input feature maps, one of the $M$ output feature maps is obtained.
+For example, the blue point in the lowest output feature map in Figure~\ref{fig:conv_layer} is computed by taking the dot-product of the blue weights with the portion of the input feature maps shaded in blue.
+All points of the output feature map are computed by sliding the blue shaded region around the input feature maps.
+Repeating this process with each of the $M$ sets of filters, we compute each of the $M$ output feature maps.